jriguera/ansible-ironic-standalone/README.md

 There are two playbooks which are using the `configdrive` role to create the initial Cloud-Init configuration with the correct network definition.
-Have a look at the playbooks and at the `/vars` folder to see how to define the variables for your infrastructure.
-Also, you can define more Images by creating files in `images` folder and referring them from the baremetal host definition file in `servers`.
+Have a look at the playbooks and at the `/vars` folder to see how to define the variables for new images and enrollment rules for your infrastructure.

 The configdrive volume generated is provided to the IPA clients from the HTTP server running on the Ironic server.